algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 2. **Exploration**:

-   - At each step, the node with the lowest estimated cost is dequeued, and its neighbors are examined.
+   - At each step, the node with the lowest estimated cost (actual cost + heuristic) is dequeued, and its neighbors are evaluated.
+   - For each neighbor:
+     - Calculate the tentative cost (current cost + edge weight to neighbor).
+     - If the tentative cost is lower than the previously recorded cost for the neighbor, update the cost and set the current node as the predecessor.
-   - The travel time to each neighbor is updated if a shorter path is found, and the neighbor is added to the queue with the updated cost.
+     - Add the neighbor to the priority queue with its updated cost.
+   - Track visited nodes to prevent re-evaluating paths unnecessarily.

 3. **Heuristic Evaluation**:

-   - The heuristic function estimates the travel time to the destination (`landmark_2`) based on available data, ensuring efficient exploration.
+   - The heuristic function estimates the cost from a node to the destination.
+This function is designed to:
+     - Underestimate the actual cost (to maintain A\*'s correctness).
+     - Prioritize nodes that are closer to the destination based on estimated travel time.
+   - For this project, the heuristic could be based on:
+     - Straight-line distance (if coordinates are available).
+     - Historical average travel times.

 4. **Termination**:
+   - The algorithm terminates when:
+     - The destination node (`landmark_2`) is dequeued, in which case the path is reconstructed using the predecessor list.
-   - The algorithm terminates when the destination node is dequeued or the priority queue is empty (indicating no valid path).
+     - The priority queue is empty, indicating no valid path exists.

 #### Optimization Techniques